Simply Piano Alternative

 Frequently Asked Questions

 Simply Piano has a limited free trial, but full access requires a subscription starting at $17.90/month or $119.99/year.
-Piano Nova offers a free tier with 1 score upload and all features included.
+Piano Nova offers a free tier with 2 scores, 2 PDF/image pages, and all features included.

 No. Simply Piano only works with songs from their built-in library.
 You cannot upload PDFs, MusicXML files, or images.
 Piano Nova lets you upload any score in these formats.